tindyc/crypto_connect/testing.md

 ### Searching

-*  As a user, I want to be able to search members by keyword, so I can find recipes easily, for example by name or location.
+*  As a user, I want to be able to search members by keyword, so I can find them easily, for example by name or location.
     - The serach function on the members page allows users to find / filter members by full name or location.
 *  As a user, I want to be able to make connections with other members on the platform from search results.
     - Users are able to serach for other members and make connections via a button straight away from search results.